gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/translation-how-to.md

 Each of these options can be used to move directly to the next/previous event that matches one of these attributes.

-A filter on e.g. the {{< pipe-elm "xsltFilter" >}} will still be active even if viewing the {{< pipe-elm "DSParser" >}} or any other pipeline entry, although the filter that’s present in the parser step will not show any values.
+A filter on e.g. the {{< pipe-elm "xsltFilter" >}} will still be active even if viewing the {{< pipe-elm "DSParser" >}} or any other pipeline entry, although the filter that's present in the parser step will not show any values.
 This may cause confusion if you lose track of which filters have been set on which steps.

 Filters can be entered for multiple pipeline elements, e.g. Empty output in translationFilter and Error in schemaFilter.